Tropical Fukaya Algebras: Convergence for broken maps

 is bounded, implying that $\{t_\nu(v):v \in \Ver(\Gamma')\}$ is an approximate $(\Gamma',\Gamma)$-translation sequence.
 An approximate $(\Gamma',\Gamma)$-translation sequence can be adjusted by a uniformly bounded amount to produce an actual $(\Gamma',\Gamma)$-translation sequence by Lemma \ref{lem:relapprox}.
 After making such an adjustment the quantity in \eqref{eq:tdiff} vanishes.
-Then by \eqref{eq:seqvert} the limit map $u$ satisfies the edge matching condition \eqref{eq:evvert-proj} for edges in $\Gamma$, and $u$ is therefore a broken map.
+Then by \eqref{eq:seqvert} the limit map $u$ satisfies the edge matching condition \eqref{eq:trop-matching} for edges in $\Gamma$, and $u$ is therefore a broken map.
+Furthermore, we now have that $\{t_\nu\}_\nu$ is a relative translation sequence going to infinity (as in Definition \ref{def:tttrans}), and then, Lemma \ref{lem:rel2trop} implies that $\Gamma'$ is a tropical graph, and therefore, the limit map $u=(u_v)_{v \in \Ver(\Gamma')}$ is a broken map.